When it comes toheavy-duty cleaning, few tools are as up to the task as an industrial vacuum cleaner.

 Unlike bagless vacuums, bagged vacuums use a changeable bag rather than a filter to collect production waste, dirt, and more.

 In the case of a bagged vacuum cleaner, you need to must regularly change the bag as well as clean the machine in order to maintain optimal performance.

 CLEANING NEEDS TO CONSIDER WHEN BUYING AN INDUSTRIAL VACUUM

 Different floor types and debris require different types of vacuum, so you should choose a vacuum best suited to your cleaning needs.

-This is especially important if you are sucking up a lot of liquid or have employees who handle toxic substances.
-A bagged vacuum is preferable as it prevents liquid from getting into the machine and keeps it from gumming up.
+This is especially important if you are sucking up a lot of liquid or have employees whose material handling responsibilities include toxic substances.
+A bagged vacuum is preferable in this case because it prevents liquid from gumming up the inner workings of the unit.

 If you need a vacuum for indoor use, you want one that is lightweight and easy to maneuver.
-If you need it for outdoor use, you want one that is designed to withstand harsh conditions, such as extreme weather, and has a longer lifespan.
+If you need it for outdoor use, you want a cleaner that has a longer lifespan and is built to withstand harsh conditions.

-These cylindrical sleeves with mesh inside allow you to clean the inside of dust collectors, machinery, and other hard-to-reach places.
+Some models come with cylindrical sleeves with mesh inside, which allows you to clean the inside of dust collectors, machinery, and other hard-to-reach places with relative ease.

-Most major brands offer industrial vacuum cleaners, which come in various types and price points.
+Most major cleaning brands offer industrial vacuum cleaners, which come in various types and price points.